alvarezsound/Python-Live-Project/README.md

 ![Movie Rankings](/Images/Rankings_Movies.png)

 ## Conclusion
-The Python live project provided me with my first opportunity to utilize project methodologies and gain a detailed understanding of version control.
+The Python live project provided me with my first full-scale opportunity to utilize project methodologies and gain a detailed understanding of version control.
 I worked with other students within an Agile framework environment on the Microsoft Azure DevOps platform.
-I was able to make commits, merges and push/pulls in real time while being aware of how to minimize merge conflicts.
-I participated in daily standup meetings to discuss progress and roadblocks as well as a retrospective meeting upon completion.
+I was able to make commits, merges, and push/pulls in real time while being aware of how to minimize merge conflicts.
+I participated in daily standup meetings to discuss progress and roadblocks as well as a retrospective meeting upon completion of the app.
 I really enjoyed this process and look forward to utilizing everything learned from this sprint in future projects!